 While many visa application centres are currently shut, we hope visa application processes will re-open so that students are not affected in September.

 We are working to make sure any changes to our application processes allow time for your visa application.

-We will update all offer holders needing a Tier 4 visa on any changes.
+We will update all offer holders needing a Student visa on any changes.

 I am anxious about securing accommodation at Bath.
 Can I apply for it now?